AI-Powered Analysis

 1

-We determine whether your lease permits subletting at all, under what conditions, and whether any absolute prohibition on subletting exists.
+We determine definitively whether your lease permits subletting at all, under what conditions, and whether any absolute prohibition exists — giving you a clear answer before you make business decisions that depend on this right.

 2

 Most sublease clauses require landlord consent.
-We analyze whether consent can be withheld for any reason (discretionary) or only for specifically defined legitimate reasons (not to be unreasonably withheld).
+We analyze the critical distinction: whether consent can be withheld for any reason at "sole discretion" (nearly unlimited landlord power) or only for defined legitimate reasons (legally limited power).

 3